AB-Alex123/AB-Alex123/README.md

 ## About Me:
 * I'm interested in programming (duh)
-* I use Linux and I am fluent in bash
+* I use Linux and I am fluent in shell scripting
 * I love open source software
 * In my free time I usually watch anime